Draper Child Support Lawyer

-Child support orders typically include a base child support amount as well as provisions that assign responsibility for medical treatment and childcare.
+Child support orders typically include a base amount as well as provisions that assign responsibility for medical treatment and childcare.
 Child support obligations usually remain in effect until a child turns 18 or graduates from high school, whichever occurs later.

-How Child Support is Determined in Utah
+How Child Support Is Determined in Draper UT?

 Calculating child support obligations can be one of the simplest parts of a divorce or other family law action.
-Child support calculations are based on a group of statutes that use factors such as parents’ income, nights the child spends with each parent, number of children, and other custody factors.
+Child support calculations are based on a group of statutes that use factors such as parents’ income, nights the child(ren) spends with each parent, number of children, and other custody factors.

 Future Changes for Child Support

-In these situations, the party requesting child support must work to demonstrate the other parent’s historical earning capacity to maximize the child support payment.
-Because child support is determined by looking at specific numbers, a parent’s respective child support obligations can fluctuate as their circumstances change.
+In these situations, the party requesting child support must work to demonstrate the other parent’s historical earning capacity to maximize the support payment.
+Because it is determined by looking at specific numbers, a parent’s respective child support obligations can fluctuate as their circumstances change.

 Our Draper child support attorney routinely assists clients with enforcing court orders by filing motions for an order to show cause.
 This procedure holds the other party accountable for failing to pay child support or any other court-ordered obligation.

-Call us at (801) 515-4133 for a free consultation.
+Call our Draper law firm at (801) 515-4133 for a FREE consultation!